Updated: November 29, 2016

 This option removes trailing spaces from a column.
 Use this option together with the -s option when preparing data that is to be exported to another application.
 Cannot be used with the -y or -Y options.

-Sets the sqlcmd scripting variable SQLCMDMAXFIXEDTYPEWIDTH.
+sqlcmd scripting variable SQLCMDMAXVARTYPEWIDTH.
 The default is 256.
 It limits the number of characters that are returned for the large variable length data types:

 UDT (user-defined data types)

-Sets the sqlcmd scripting variable SQLCMDMAXVARTYPEWIDTH.
+sqlcmd scripting variable SQLCMDMAXFIXEDTYPEWIDTH.
 The default is 0 (unlimited).
 Limits the number of characters that are returned for the following data types: